MLHaddon/Image-Gallery/README.md

 This project showcases the styling feature of an image gallery that places images within a grid, resizing each image to eliminate margin.
 The result is a collage of images.
+Pressing the "Add Image" button sends an Axios request to lorumpicsum.com, which supplies an image array with the response.
+The array then maps onto the dom on each request so you can see the collage forming.

 ## Available Scripts